castle-xyz/ghost-tests/ui/README.md

 ## Reference

-All parameters other than `props` are required. `props` is always optional and defaults to `{}`.
+All functions take some required parameters, and one `props` parameter for additional configuration.
+All keys in `props` are optional. `props` itself is always optional and defaults to `{}`.

-Input components generally have required `labelText` and `value` parameters.
-The label is a string to show next to the input to describe its function, and is also used by the system to distinguish the inputs from each other.
+Input components generally have required `labelText` and `value` parameters. `labelText` is a string to show next to the input to describe its function, and is also used by the system to distinguish the inputs from each other.
 The `value` provides the current value of the input.
 Input components generally return the new value (which may be equal to `value` if no changes occured).

 ### Button